JOYS: JWST MIRI/MRS spectra of the inner 500 au region of the L1527 IRS bipolar outflow: Excitation diagram analysis

-At the initial step, the extinction corrected H$_{2}$ transitions at each spaxel are fitted by a 1-D Gaussian and the line intensities are computed from the integral of the Gaussian fit.
+At the initial step, the extinction-corrected H$_{2}$ transitions at each spaxel were fit by a 1D Gaussian, and the line intensities were computed from the integral of the Gaussian fit.
 We set an intensity threshold of 20\,MJy\,sr$^{-1}$ to avoid any spurious detection.
-In Fig.~\ref{figb1}, we show example spectra for spaxels associated to the apertures in the eastern and western lobes (see Fig.~\ref{fig1}).
-The spectra are plotted for different H$_{2}$ transitions and their Gaussian fits are highlighted in red and blue for eastern and western lobes, respectively.
-We see that the line intensities vary in value across different transitions depending on their strength.
-In general, lines from all transitions have bonafide profiles for the Gaussian fits without any omission.
+In Fig.~\ref{figb1}, we show example spectra for spaxels associated with the apertures in the eastern and western lobes (see Fig.~\ref{fig1}).
+The spectra are plotted for different H$_{2}$ transitions, and their Gaussian fits are highlighted in red and blue for the eastern and western lobes, respectively.
+We see that the line intensities vary across different transitions depending on their strength.
+In general, the lines from all transitions have bona fide profiles for the Gaussian fits without any omission.

-Next, the line intensities from the spectra are converted to upper state column densities and are then plotted against their excitation temperature as described earlier.
-To have reliable estimates from the excitation diagram, fitting is performed only if five or more transitions are detected in a spaxel.
+Next, the line intensities from the spectra were converted to upper-state column densities and were then plotted against their excitation temperature, as described earlier.
+To obtain reliable estimates from the excitation diagram, fitting was performed only if five or more transitions were detected in a spaxel.
 Fig.~\ref{figb3} shows the excitation diagram for the example spaxels in the eastern and western lobes.
-The data points with error bars are the upper state column densities of lines in each H$_{2}$ transitions.
-They are distributed across the plot with overlay of two fits in red and blue comprising of the warm and hot component.
-The total fit on the data points is shown as a solid green line.
-The estimated warm temperature in both the spaxels is similar, with an average of about $T_\mathrm{warm}\approx$570\,K. Whereas, the hot temperature varies considerably with values of $T_\mathrm{hot}\approx$2170\,K and 3340\,K for eastern and western spaxels, respectively.
-The estimated warm and hot column density in both the spaxels average about $N(\rm{H_{2}})_\mathrm{warm}\approx 16\times10^{19}\,\mathrm{cm}^{-2}$ and $N(\rm{H_{2}})_\mathrm{hot}\approx 9\times10^{17}\,\mathrm{cm}^{-2}$.
+The data points with error bars represent the upper-state column densities of the lines in each H$_{2}$ transition.
+They are distributed across the plot with overlays of red and blue fits for the warm and hot components, respectively.
+The total fit to the data points is shown as a solid green line.
+The estimated warm temperatures in both the spaxels are similar, with an average of about $T_\mathrm{warm}\approx$570\,K. Whereas, the hot temperature varies considerably with values of $T_\mathrm{hot}\approx$2170\,K and 3340\,K for the eastern and western spaxels, respectively.
+The estimated warm and hot column densities in both spaxels average $N(\rm{H_{2}})_\mathrm{warm}\approx 16\times10^{19}\,\mathrm{cm}^{-2}$ and $N(\rm{H_{2}})_\mathrm{hot}\approx 9\times10^{17}\,\mathrm{cm}^{-2}$.